DDD-enterprise/DDD-enterprise.github.io/_pages/Social-Network-Processes.md

 | LinkedIn        | ✔             | ✔    | ✔     | ✔          | ✔            | ✔            |
 | TikTok       | ✔             | ✔    | ✔     | ✔          | ✔            | ✔            |

-Let me know if you need any refinements! 🚀

-Does this look good to you, or do you need any adjustments?

 ## Cost Structure